 DETECT (DE) Anomalous activity is detected and the potential impact of events is understood.
-6- Tested and Verified Security Continuous Monitoring (DE.CM): The information system and assets are monitored to identify cybersecurity events and verify the effectiveness of protective measures.
-6- Tested and Verified Detection Processes (DE.DP): Detection processes and procedures are maintained and tested to ensure awareness of anomalous events.
-6- Tested and Verified RESPOND (RS) Response Planning (RS.RP): Response processes and procedures are executed and maintained, to ensure response to detected cybersecurity incidents.
-5- Implementation in Process Communications (RS.CO): Response activities are coordinated with internal and external stakeholders (e.g. external support from law enforcement agencies).
-5- Implementation in Process Analysis (RS.AN): Analysis is conducted to ensure effective response and support recovery activities.
-5- Implementation in Process Mitigation (RS.MI): Activities are performed to prevent expansion of an event, mitigate its effects, and resolve the incident.
-5- Implementation in Process Improvements (RS.IM): Organizational response activities are improved by incorporating lessons learned from current and previous detection/response activities.
-5- Implementation in Process RECOVER (RC) Recovery Planning (RC.RP): Recovery processes and procedures are executed and maintained to ensure restoration of systems or assets affected by cybersecurity incidents.
-5- Implementation in Process Improvements (RC.IM): Recovery planning and processes are improved by incorporating lessons learned into future activities.
-5- Implementation in Process Communications (RC.CO): Restoration activities are coordinated with internal and external parties (e.g. coordinating centers, Internet Service Providers, owners of attacking systems, victims, other CSIRTs, and vendors).
-5- Implementation in Process4
+Aligned.
+Anomalous activity is still investigated in the event it correlates with other events within the environment.
+Security Continuous Monitoring (DE.CM): The information system and assets are monitored to identify cybersecurity events and verify the effectiveness of protective measures.
+Aligned.
+Security events are monitored 24x7 by our onshore and offshore Security Operations Center (SOC).
+Detection Processes (DE.DP): Detection processes and procedures are maintained and tested to ensure awareness of anomalous events.
+Aligned.
+Standard Operating Procedures are in place for each alert type.
+RESPOND (RS) Response Planning (RS.RP): Response processes and procedures are executed and maintained, to ensure response to detected cybersecurity incidents.
+Aligned.
+Standard Operating Procedures are in place with SLAs and the overall detailed process.
+Communications (RS.CO): Response activities are coordinated with internal and external stakeholders (e.g. external support from law enforcement agencies).
+Aligned.
+Analysis (RS.AN): Analysis is conducted to ensure effective response and support recovery activities.
+Aligned.
+Mitigation (RS.MI): Activities are performed to prevent expansion of an event, mitigate its effects, and resolve the incident.
+Aligned.
+Standard Operating Procedures are in place which include steps for containment.
+Improvements (RS.IM): Organizational response activities are improved by incorporating lessons learned from current and previous detection/response activities.
+Aligned.
+Lessons learned are documented and incorporated into SOPs.
+RECOVER (RC) Recovery Planning (RC.RP): Recovery processes and procedures are executed and maintained to ensure restoration of systems or assets affected by cybersecurity incidents.
+Aligned.
+Standard Operating Procedures are in place with SLAs and the overall detailed process.
+Improvements (RC.IM): Recovery planning and processes are improved by incorporating lessons learned into future activities.
+Aligned.
+Communications (RC.CO): Restoration activities are coordinated with internal and external parties (e.g. coordinating centers, Internet Service Providers, owners of attacking systems, victims, other CSIRTs, and vendors).
+Aligned.